Human Metabolism: Facts and General Information

-A persons BMR decreases as they age; after twenty years, their BMR drops by approximately two-percent each decade.
+- Age: A person's BMR decreases as they age; after twenty years, their BMR drops by approximately two-percent each decade.

-Temperature outside of a person's body can also affect their BMR.
+- External Temperature: Temperature outside a person's body can also affect their BMR.
 Cold temperatures can cause an increase in a person's BMR, although short exposure to increased heat has little effect on the body's metabolism.
 Prolonged exposure to heat may raise a person's BMR.

-'Thyroxin,' is a BMR regulator produced by the thyroid gland that speeds up a person's metabolic activity.
-The more thyroxin a person's thyroid gland produces, the higher that person's BMR will be.
-If the person's thyroid gland produces too much thyroxin, a condition referred to as, 'thrytoxicosis,' their BMR may double.
-Too little thyroxin production is referred to as, 'myxoedema,' and can cause the person's BMR to diminish to 30-40 percent below normal.
+- Glands: 'Thyroxine,' is a BMR regulator produced by the thyroid gland that speeds up a person's metabolic activity.
+The more thyroxine a person's thyroid gland produces, the higher that person's BMR will be.
+If the person's thyroid gland produces too much thyroxine, a condition referred to as, 'thrytoxicosis,' their BMR may double.
+Too little thyroxine production is referred to as, 'myxoedema,' and can cause the person's BMR to diminish to 30-40 percent below normal.
 Adrenaline may also increase a person's BMR, but to a lesser extent.